How to Repair Cracks in Granite Countertops

 Could the lack of plywood support be the reason for this crack and should we insist that they come back and reinstall with plywood?

-.
-A person who has made such repairs before knows the products and methods required and won't be experimenting or learning as they go.
+A person who has made crack repairs before knows the products and methods required and won't be experimenting or learning as they go.
 Cracks in granite are repaired

 a DIY project.
 Polishing granite cracks

-to remove the edges of the crack and blend the crack itself with the surrounding surface shine requires knowledge and skill
+to remove the edges of the crack and knowing how to blend the crack itself with the surrounding surface color and shine requires experience, knowledge, and skill.

 This is why you want an experienced granite counter repair pro.
-Your installer may be able to handle this, but most fabricators focus on installing and not repairing.
+Most fabricators / installers focus on installing and not repairing.

 Luckily, since it's in the corner, even a mediocre repair won't be very noticeable and isn't a structural issue.
 Doing nothing is also an option.

-It may not be worth the expense and hassle to repair a single, short or surface hairline crack even around a sink.
+It may not be worth the expense and hassle to repair a single, short, or surface hairline crack even